How to Stop Being a People Pleaser: 10 Signs & Solutions

 1-You Never Have “You” Time:

-You never dedicate any time to yourself because you always remain ready to be at the disposal of others.
+You never dedicate any time to yourself because you always remain ready to be at others’ disposal.
 Even when you do get some moments for yourself, you are quick to make yourself available for any requests.

 2-You pretend to agree with everyone: